starryalley/not_so_smart_home/README.md

 When living room is bright (someone is there) the floor lamp will turn off as well.

+## Door monitor

+If the door is kept open for too long, send a warning notification to my phone through IFTTT webhook.

+Usually this is feasible through Xiaomi's app but that app is a crap.
+I never got notification while my wife gets it most of the time.
+So I think I'd better write my own.

+This is to prevent myself from leaving the garage door open for the whole day.

 ## Save sensors data to Google spreadsheet